-Once you complete this certificate, additional education opportunities include, but are not limited to:
+Once you complete this Associate degree, additional educational opportunities include, but are not limited to:

-- Associate of Fine Arts Degree at North Seattle College - Bachelor of Arts degree in Studio Art or Art History or a related field at a four-year college or university. - Bachelor of Fine Arts degree or Master of Fine Arts in Visual Art. - Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.
+- A Bachelor of Arts degree in Art History or a related field at a four-year college or university. - A Master and Doctorate in Art History.

-Program and admissions requirements vary from college to college.
-Use the College Navigator search engine ( http://nces.ed.gov/collegenavigator) to find bachelors programs in Washington state or around the country.
+Program and admission requirements vary from college to college.
+Use the College Navigator search engine (http://nces.ed.gov/collegenavigator) to find bachelors programs in Washington state or around the country.
 Contact an advisor to create an educational plan tailored to transfer to the institution of your choice.

-Our graduates have successfully gone on to get degrees of higher learning at many institutions, including University of Washington, California College of the Arts, Pacific Northwest College of Art, School of the Art Institute Chicago, Rhode Island School of Design, San Diego State University, Western Washington University and have received scholarships and opportunities at many other programs such as Penland School of Craft and Pratt Fine Art Center.
-Program and admissions requirements vary from college to college.
-Contact an admissions representative to find out about specific admissions requirements including submitting a portfolio and major prerequisites for the institution of your choice.
+Our graduates have successfully gone to get degrees of higher learning at many institutions, including University of Washington, California College of the Arts, Pacific Northwest College of Art, School of the Art Institute Chicago, Rhode Island School of Design, San Diego State University, Western Washington University, University of the Arts, and Tyler School of Art, and have received scholarships and opportunities at many other programs such as Penland School of Craft and Pratt Fine Art Center.
+Program and admission requirements vary from college to college.
+Contact an admissions representative to find out about the specific admissions requirements including submitting a portfolio and major prerequisites for the institution of your choice.